Business Ethics and Code of Conduct

 While it is often thought that such statutes are limited to drug money laundering, these statutes reach almost every crime that generates large amounts of money.
 Violations of these statutes are extremely serious and can subject a person to 20 years in prison and a fine of the greater of $500,000 or twice the amount of money involved in each transaction.

 The Company does not want to be misused by those engaged in criminal activity.
 Each employee is expected to be on the alert for activities indicative of drug trafficking, money laundering or other crimes.
-If an employee has reason to believe that a transaction involves criminal proceeds, or if the transaction otherwise appears suspicious, the employee must immediately notify his or her supervisor, report the transaction to the General Counsel, or communicate his or her concerns under the Company’s Open Door Policy.
+If an employee has reason to believe that a transaction involves criminal proceeds, or if the transaction otherwise appears suspicious, the employee must immediately notify his or her supervisor, or alternatively, report the transaction to the General Counsel.

 The Company must be careful not to knowingly enter into relationships that, directly or indirectly, expose employees to undue health and safety risks, or that use child, prison or forced labor, or other similarly exploitative practices.
 The Company and employees will not act illegally to secure or conduct business.
 The Company will adhere to all applicable legal requirements, both foreign and those in the United States, such as the Foreign Corrupt Practices Act, anti-boycott laws, export laws, and embargo/sanctions regulations.